acidjazz/tryg/README.md

 ### what?

-tryg is a minimal PHP framework named after [Trygve Reenskaug](http://en.wikipedia.org/wiki/Trygve_Reenskaug), the inventor of the MVC structure. tryg uses Jade for templating and Stylus for CSS preprocessing, but instead of porting their functionality, tryg uses their API's with sockets.
+tryg is a minimal PHP framework named after [Trygve Reenskaug](http://en.wikipedia.org/wiki/Trygve_Reenskaug), the inventor of the MVC structure. tryg uses Jade for templating and Stylus for CSS preprocessing, but instead of porting their functionality, tryg uses the native versions of via their API and a socket connection.

 ### installation